Set up text messaging as your verification method

 |If what you're seeing on your screen doesn't match what's being covered in this article, it means that your administrator hasn't turned on this experience yet.
 Until this experience is turned on, you must follow the instructions and information in the Set up my account for two-step verification section.|

-If you don't see a phone option, it's possible that your organization doesn't allow you to use a phone number for verification.
-In this case, you'll need to choose another method or contact your administrator for more help.
+If you don't see a phone option, it's possible that your organization doesn't allow you to use this option for verification.
+In this case, you'll need to choose another method or contact your organization's help desk for more assistance.

 Set up text messages from the Security info page